PyconUK/2016.pyconuk.org/content/open_day.md

 ## Sessions

 We have some plans already, but of course we need your suggestions too.
-If you have a proposal for an activity that you think would be suitable for the Introduction day, please [tell us all about it](/cfp).
+If you have a proposal for an activity that you think would be suitable for the Open Day, please [tell us all about it](/cfp).
 Be imaginative!

 If you have a sprint or advanced workshop planned for Monday, a session on Thursday could be a good way of getting newcomers started and ready.